Key Points

 IDOV is one of the methodologies associated with Design for Six Sigma (DFSS).
 We will discuss the IDOV methodology, how it contrasts with other DFSS approaches, its benefits, and some tips on how to best use the tool.

-Overview: What is IDOV?
+What Is IDOV?

 Six Sigma is an improvement philosophy and methodology for improving all the processes in your organization.
 The two major approaches and methodologies are DMAIC (Define, Measure, Analyze, Improve, Control) and DFSS.